colabottles/toddl/src/content/blog/accessibe-is-not-your-friend.md

 Sheldon just exacerbates it.

 Sheldon may be a very nice human being, I'm not saying Sheldon isn't.
 However, what I am saying is Sheldon is part of the problem.
-What woks in your browser doesn't work in everyone else's.
+What works in your browser doesn't work in everyone else's.